Phalanyx/SparkPark/doc/sprint3/sprint-03.review.md

 #### Decisions that did not turn out as well as we hoped
-- We forgot to close the first sprint on our Jira.
-This had major implications for our Jira tracking for the second sprint as we only figured that out towards the end of the sprint.
-This messed up our burndown chart as well as some of our planning on Jira.
 - Using a lot of different technologies setup by different people.
 We have a lot of different access tokens for auth, db, image upload etc. This was a bt messy as there was a lot of communication needed for everyone to setup and sign in to all these services to get the